-Swapping out certain foods for more health-building options can help you take baby steps toward better health without getting too overwhelmed.
+Swapping out certain foods for more health-building options can help you take baby steps toward better health and curb the overwhelm.

-Here are four foods I recommend swapping out first if you’re just starting on the path to health:
+Here are four healthy food swaps to make if you’re just starting on the path to better health:

-The problem with oils we see on the shelves these days like, canola oil and vegetable oil, is that they are mostly made from genetically modified seeds (yes seeds, not vegetables!).
+The problem with many cooking oils like canola oil and vegetable oil, is that they’re refined (meaning highly processed).
+They’re also mostly made from genetically modified seeds (yes seeds, not vegetables!).

 Here is another great article outlining the history behind these oils.